Skip to main content

 - retailers: 1342 row(s)

-To load these info back to the destination you can use the following:
+To load this information back to the destination, you can use the following:

 # Create a pipeline with the specified name, destination, and dataset